Previous Post: Day 1: The Rocher Fendu’s Middle Channel

 A closer look at the satellite image presented us with a yet better option –

-And that is what we did.
-We paddled past the boat launch, paddled past the long narrow bay and, staying close to the shore, came to the spot shown on the satellite images above.
-There is absolutely no danger here for paddlers taking out their kayaks or canoes.
+And that green line on the satellite image above shows what we walked.
+We paddled past the boat launch, paddled past the long narrow bay and, staying close to the shore, came to the spot shown above.
+Do note that there is absolutely no danger here for paddlers taking out their kayaks or canoes.

-The first thing we did notice as we approached is the Danger sign you see in the pic below.
-It is clearly aimed at power boaters and those with larger motorized craft who might be tempted to moor their boat here or use the spot as a boat launch or extraction point, ripping up the grass in the process or impacting the underwater pipeline.
+Aas we approached we did see the Danger sign you see in the pic below.
+It is, however, clearly aimed at power boaters and those with larger motorized craft who might be tempted to moor their boat here or use the spot as a boat launch or extraction point, ripping up the grass in the process or impacting the underwater pipeline.
 It is not directed at paddlers in 50 lb. canoes or kayaks.
 And then we saw the sign to the left; it confirmed our analysis of the situation.
 We were feeling much better!

-“FOLLOW PORTAGE ROUTE DOWN MILL STREET” it read!
+The sign on the left reads: “FOLLOW PORTAGE ROUTE DOWN MILL STREET”

 That was almost as good a greeting as “WELCOME TO PORTAGE DU FORT, PADDLERS”.
 We moved our gear and canoe up to the tree you see in the image above and set about looking for Mill Street.

-Across Highway 301 from the take out is a municipal park.
+Across Highway 301 from the take out spot is a municipal park.
 The rustic cabin in the image below is the municipal tourist information center.
-We dropped in – nobody home.
+We dropped in but there was nobody home!
 Then we walked over to the roofed information board with the maps on it and saw that Mill Street was the next street over.